BV-BRC/BV-BRC-Docs/docroot/tutorial/comprehensive_genome_analysis/comprehensive_genome_analysis.md

 ## Setting Parameters for the Annotation part of the CGA

-[Genome Annotation Service Tutorial](../genome_annotation/genome_annotation.html)Annotation service tutorial for instructions on selecting annotation parameters.
+Please refer to the [Genome Annotation Service Tutorial](../genome_annotation/genome_annotation.html) for instructions on selecting annotation parameters.

 ## Submitting the CGA job